commons-stack/commons-simulator/README.md

 2. `heroku create` - only be run once, and creates a new Heroku app
 3. `deploy.sh` - runs Heroku container push and release, you'll need to have environment variables set up, as this script will source your `.envrc` file
 4. `heroku open` - opens new Heroku app in browser

+## Using Nix

+If you'd like to use the Nix package manager for dependencies and development, there is a Nix shell file `shell.nix`.
+It should work on any Linux or macOS system.

+1. Install Nix: `curl -L --proto '=https' --tlsv1.2 https://nixos.org/nix/install | sh`
+2. Run `nix-shell` in root directory
+3. Run `start`
+4. Open `localhost:5000` in browser

 ## Notes / issues